kairichard/lace/README.md

   * refactor hook invocation
   * refactor validate.rb
   * erb in .lace.yml
-  * show if there is an update available
   * what happens if you download something that doesnt have package facts ?
     * remove package with a notice
   * if installing fails due to missing flavor hooks arent executed